 Field-hunting tip

-Look in archean volcanic sequences country — that is the host setting where komatiite typically forms.
+Look in archean volcanic sequences country, the host setting where komatiite typically forms.
 If you start seeing olivine, pyroxene, chromite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.